ReyhaneAbtahi/Linux-shell/README.md

 cp
 mv
 ls
-for more information study help.txt
+for more information about commands study "help.txt" in "root" file
 # Built With
 c
 visual studio IDE
+# Usage
+open a visual studio project and copy "shell.c" content into it's source file
+copy the "root" file to the project path and execute the program
+for the first time you must login with bellow information and then you can create new user with "create user" command
+name: reyhane
+username: reyhan_abt
+password: REYHANE_ABTAHI@#@#